neithernut/dr.w.falls/doc/design/ServerClient.md

 The latter will affect only a single player.
 At the same time, we must ensure no values are lost.
 Especially the need to preserve all values rules out using a watch channel for this purpose.
 Hence, we do make use of direct channels in this instance.
-The `Receiver`s will be distributed via the score board.
+These will be included in the perquisite data for the round, together with the prepared field, tick duration and seeded PRNG.

-The item type for the game state update channel will thus be
+The item type for the game state update channel will be

-    list of (player name, round score, overall score, player state, capsule reciever) |
-    (sender+receiver for the waiting phase, list of (player name, round score, overall score), tag of winner) |
+    (list of (player name, round score, overall score, player state), optional tag of winner)
-    end of game

-with "player state" indicating whether a player is still present and a capsule receiver's item type of `capsule element unit`.
-The winner will be sent by the task's top-level function.
-Hence, this function needs to communicate this information via its return value.
+with "player state" indicating whether a player is still present.

 The channel for updates from the connections will have the following item type: